-The Advisory Committee to the Chairman, composed of managers from the most significant and strategic areas of the Company, is assigned the functions of monitoring the material risks map and ensuring that the risks classified as high level and other especially important risks, as well as the critical action plans to mitigate those risks, are properly controlled and monitored.
+The Advisory Committee to the Chairman,

+composed of executives from the most significant and strategic areas of the Company, is assigned the functions of monitoring the material risks map and ensuring that the risks classified as high level and other especially important risks, as well as the critical action plans to mitigate those risks, are properly controlled and monitored.

-The Internal Audit and Risk Control Department, reporting to the office of the chairman, is responsible for coordinating and supporting the risk identification, analysis and assessment process and periodically controlling risks.
+The Internal Audit and Risk Control Department, reporting directly to the office of the chairman, is responsible for coordinating and supporting the risk identification, analysis and assessment process and periodically controlling risks.
 This department submits the appropriate reports to the Advisory Committee to the Chairman, Audit Committee and Board of Directors.

-The organizational units are involved in the risk management system within the process of identification, analysis and evaluation, together with the Internal Audit and Risk Control Department and in the implementation of action plans.
+The organisational units participate continuously in the process of identifying, analysing and evaluating the Group's risks, together with the Internal Audit and Risk Control Department, and in the implementation of the action plans defined to mitigate them.